 (e) if the nominated supervisor has provided proof as permitted by regulation 46 of the supervisor’s current teacher registration under an education law of a participating jurisdiction, a record of the identifying number of the teacher registration and the expiry date of that registration;

-(f) in relation to Tasmania, a record of the identifying number of the nominated supervisor’s safety screening clearance or working with vulnerable people registration and the expiry date of that clearance or registration.
+(f) in relation to Tasmania, a record of the identifying number of the nominated supervisor’s safety screening clearance or current working with vulnerable people registration and the expiry date of that clearance or current registration.

 [Regulation 146 amended in Gazette 13 Dec 2013 p.
 6164; 28 Nov 2014 p.
-4407.]
+4407; 26 Jun 2018 p.
+2359.]

 147. Staff members